justinwaddy/TROP/README.md

              |  (selected by loocv CV)
 ----------------------------------------------------------------
 ```
 LOOCV appears to choose lambdas which result in a lower RMSE than resample.
-The values are higher which means it prioritises a short-term horizon.

 ### Block adoption